Skip to main content

 Data extraction and items

 The same reviewers (LMO and FBZ) independently collected data from eligible studies using a pilot-tested Excel form (Microsoft, Redmond, Washington, United States).
-The collected data included: study identification (first author, year of publication, and location); study design; sources of funding; duration; participants' characteristics (sex, age, smoking, and periodontal status); diabetes information (diagnosis); augmentation site and assessment method; surgical protocol; and baseline and follow-up measurements of vertical and horizontal ridge dimension.
+The collected data included study identification (first author, year of publication, and location); study design; sources of funding; duration; participants' characteristics (sex, age, smoking, and periodontal status); diabetes information (diagnosis); augmentation site and assessment method; surgical protocol; and baseline and follow-up measurements of vertical and horizontal ridge dimension.

-The risk of bias was assessed independently by the same two reviewers (LMO and FBZ) using the Risk of Bias in Non-Randomized Studies of Interventions tool (ROBINS-I) (20).
+The risk of bias was assessed independently by the same two reviewers (LMO and FBZ) using the Risk of Bias in Non-Randomized Studies of Interventions (ROBINS-I) tool (20).
 Each study was graded according to seven domains: (1) confounding (especially sex, age, smoking, anatomical characteristics of the site of augmentation and [glycated hemoglobin (HbA1c) levels during the follow-up]; (2) selection of participants; (3) classification of interventions (considering potential misclassification due to the method of measuring diabetes); (4) deviations from intended interventions (exposures); (5) handling of missing data; (6) measurement of outcomes; and (7) selection of the reported result.
 Within each domain, we judged the risk of bias as “low” (comparable to a well-performed randomized clinical trial), “moderate” (sound for a non-randomized study), “serious” (indicating important concerns), “critical” (the study is too problematic to provide useful evidence) or “no information”.
-We thus rated the overall risk of bias for each study based on the most serious risk of bias judgment across any of the seven domains (overall risk of bias is serious if at least one domain is rated serious).
+We thus rated the overall risk of bias for each study based on the most serious risk-of-bias judgment across any of the seven domains (overall risk of bias is serious if at least one domain is rated serious).
 Any disagreements were resolved through discussion.
 An additional reviewer's (RPA) judgment was considered decisive if a disagreement persisted.
 No automation tool was used.
-We created the summary risk of bias plot using the Risk of Bias VISualization tool (robvis).
+We created the summary risk-of-bias plot using the Risk-of-Bias VISualization tool (robvis).

 Data analysis

 First, we summarized the data in evidence tables to outline the study characteristics.
 Thereafter, we conducted pair-wise comparisons using data from included studies to compare vertical and horizontal bone gain in diabetic and non-diabetic individuals.
-When change scores were not reported, we calculated subtracting the final from baseline scores.
-We estimated standard deviation (SD) changes using the formula SDdelta = √[(SDbaseline)2 + (SDfinal)2 – (2*r*SDbaseline*SDfinal)], in which we assumed r = 0.5 (16).
+When change scores were not reported, we calculated by subtracting the final from baseline scores.
+We estimated the standard deviation (SD) changes using the formula SDdelta = √[(SDbaseline)2 + (SDfinal)2 – (2*r*SDbaseline*SDfinal)], in which we assumed r = 0.5 (16).

 The included trials varied in protocols of dental implant placement and bone gain assessments.
-Thus, we used a random-effects model with the Der-Simonian and Laird variance estimator (21) to determine the Hedges'g as standardized mean difference (SMD) and 95% confidence intervals (CI) as the summary estimate.
-All tests were two-tailed, with a significance level set at 0.05, excepting the Cochran's Q test (significance level at 0.1).
+Thus, we used a random-effects model with the DerSimonian and Laird variance estimator (21) to determine the Hedges'g as standardized mean difference (SMD) and 95% confidence intervals (CI) as the summary estimate.
+All tests were two-tailed, with a significance level set at 0.05, except the Cochran's Q test (significance level at 0.1).
 We used the I2 statistic to assess heterogeneity, where values higher than 75% indicated high heterogeneity (16).

 For outcomes with three or more studies, we estimated prediction intervals for pooled SMD to provide a range of expected effects.
 Additionally, sensitivity analyses were performed to identify any individual study significantly affecting the pooled result using the “leave one out” approach.
 All analyses were conducted using the Stata software, version 14.0 (Stata Corporation; College Station, TX, USA).
 However, due to the low number of included studies (<10), we were unable to explore heterogeneity with meta-regression and to quantify publication bias through statistical evaluation (Egger statistics).